On genus one mirror symmetry in higher dimensions and the BCOV conjectures: The BCOV invariant and the arithmetic Riemann--Roch theorem

-for any $s\in S_{\sigma}^{\an}$.
-Together with the definition of $B$ \eqref{eq:factorB}, this is responsible for the constants $C_{\sigma}$. \end{proof} \begin{remark} \begin{enumerate} \item The use of the arithmetic Riemann--Roch theorem requires an algebraic setting, but directly yields the existence of the rational function $\Delta$.
+\begin{remark} \begin{enumerate} \item The use of the arithmetic Riemann--Roch theorem requires an algebraic setting, but directly yields the existence of the rational function $\Delta$.
 By contrast, previous techniques (cf. \emph{e.g.} \cite[Sections 7 \& 10]{FLY}) rely on subtle integrability estimates of the functions in~\eqref{eq:bcov-ARR}, in order to ensure that the \emph{a priori} pluriharmonic function $\log|\Delta|_{\sigma}^{2}$ is indeed the logarithm of a rational function.
 The arithmetic Riemann--Roch theorem further provides the field of definition of $\Delta$ and the constants $C_{\sigma}$. \item In the case of a Calabi--Yau 3-fold defined over a number field, similar computations were done by Maillot--R\"ossler \cite[Sec.
 2]{MaRo}. \end{enumerate} \end{remark}